 Of course, that doesn’t mean Beachbody coaches are spam-free.
 In that regard, they’re just like every other MLM.
 In fact, they’re one of the worst.
-Almost every single person has gotten a private message from a Beachbody coach subtly suggesting that they should lose some weight or seen countless before & after photos pop up in their newsfeed.
+Almost every single person has gotten a private message from a Beachbody coach subtly suggesting that they should lose some weight or has seen countless before-and-after photos pop up in their newsfeed.

 How much does Beachbody cost?

 In order to become a Beachbody coach, you’ll need to pay a $39.95 activation fee, as well as a $15.95 monthly fee to keep your account active.

 However, you’ll also need to complete certain fitness programs and challenges if you want to sell them.
 Instead of paying the $39.95 activation fee, you’ll instead buy a “Challenge Pack” that ranges from $140-$305, depending on what challenge you’d like to partake in.

 Beachbody sells a number of different fitness and nutrition programs and products.